->logically tell me why rape and murder is morally wrong?
+>logically tell me why rape and murder are morally wrong?

 Chad7: It is morally wrong because human life and human happiness are of great moral value.
 Thus, the taking of human life and the creation of great suffering are of great negative moral value (at the risk of speaking in geeky mathematical terms).

 Matt7: You still do not make your case.
 You beg the question and validate my position.
 You beg the question by assuming something to be true without substantiating it to be true.
 You say human life and human happiness are of great moral value.
 How do you know that?
 You have a subjective moral system, and you are now stating a moral truth.
 But you have no moral standard by which to make that observation or declaration.
 What bothers me is that you are not admitting this.
 It is a fact that your subjective moral system does not allow you to impose a moral truth upon anyone else.
 Your statement is nothing more than an opinion and an unsubstantiated moral assertion that originates from your subjective moral standard.
 As far as I'm concerned, you are unable to the sale this problem and your previous comment, begun with begging the question, substantiate this.

 Chad7: None of this is invalidated by the fact that I recognize that these values (like all values) exist only in minds.